 GEW’s latest case study focuses on Auraprint Oy, a label printer based in Turku, Finland.
 Auraprint have a rich history, having been formed in 1886 as a newspaper printer.
 Over 135 years later, the company is still going strong and is owned by the fourth generation of the same family who founded the business.
-Auraprint have 95 employees and a turnover of around €17 million, and the company continues to stay ahead of the competition by investing in new technology, with 10 to 20% of turnover used for re-investment every year.
+Auraprint have 95 employees and a turnover of around €18 million, and the company continues to stay ahead of the competition by investing in new technology yearly.

 This in part explains Auraprint’s evolution over the past century.
 They have evolved away from newspapers and towards continuous form, sheetfed and label printing.
 Labelling became a more prominent focus when they bought their first flexo press in the 1980s.
 Whilst flexo printing of labels and sleeves is now the company’s primary business, they do still use offset printing processes for wet glue labels for the forestry industry.